crr0tz-4-d1nn3r/CTFs/June_gle_2020/Misc/SudoWhat/README.md

 ```

 ## Solution
 Karl had the bright idea on this one.
-After attemption the "Bathroom Code" (unfinished) and sudoku fresh on the brain, he was like "wait ... is that a play on words?".
-Figured I'de see if the numbers made a solvable puzzle.
+After attempting the "Bathroom Code" (unfinished) and sudoku fresh on the brain, he was like "wait ... is that a play on words?".
+Figured I'd see if the numbers made a solvable puzzle.
 What do you know.

 https://www.sudokuwiki.org/sudoku.htm